 There are two categories of documents: items and configs.
 Configs represent documents that model or describe elements or concepts of the user’s IT environment and are files that by themselves are not actionable but serve as configuration.
-Items are documents that are tangible elements of a user’s IT environment, namely files that are actionable or represent an interactable entity.
+Items are documents that are tangible elements of a user’s IT environment, namely files that are actionable or represent an interactive entity, and commonly form the data that serves as input for orchestration tools.
 Items can be the result of processing other documents.
 For instance, a deployable piece of hardware (i.e., infrastructure target) described by a document is an item and can be the result of a user’s environment, zone, and location documents which together uniquely represent that hardware.
-In terms of how they are created, configs are always user-submitted direct models or descriptions of things to be used by STACKL and thus are not the result of a hierarchical K/V lookup.
-Items, in contrast, are actionable elements that are either submitted or generated by STACKL and so can be the result of a hierarchical K/V lookup of other documents.
+In terms of how they are created, configs are always user-submitted direct models or descriptions of things to be used by STACKL and thus are stand-alone and not the result of other documents.
+Items, in contrast, are actionable elements that are either submitted or generated by STACKL and so can be the result of other documents.

 - represents an environment used within your IT infrastructure; production, testing,

-- represents a logical network or security zone used within the IT infrastructure; subnets, security groups, etc
+- represents a logical network, security zone, or direct IT environment used within the location IT infrastructure; subnets, clusters, security groups, actual devices, etc

 - models IT infrastructure as infrastructure targets originating from the environment, location, and zone and possessing a set of infrastructure capabilities

-- models the application as a set of services with their requirements, links and any policies
+- models the application as a set of services with their requirements and policies

-- configuration packets required of the operating environment for the service to perform its functions
+- configuration packages required of the operating environment for the service to perform its functions

 - hardware resource requirements to run the service such as CPU, memory, hard disk capacity, …

-- Service and Application requirements that give additional specifications for how the service or applications functions, such as multiple service instantiations, service latency links, availability conditions, …
+- service- and application-level requirements that specify additional requirements on the service or applications, such as replicas, service latency links, availability conditions, …

-- a virtual or physical entity capable of executing software (VM’s, desktop computers, …), that can be targeted to run services
+- a virtual or physical entity capable of executing software (clusters, virtual machines, desktop computers, …), that can be targeted to run services

 - Software entity that performs a small piece of functionality and has a clear set of service requirements